xiangfei2017/Riemann/docs/source/neural_network_modules.rst

 Linear Layer (Linear)
 ---------------------

-Linear layer (also known as fully connected layer) performs affine transformation on input data:
+Linear layer (also known as fully connected layer) performs affine transformation on input data.
+It is one of the most fundamental layers in neural networks.

+**Purpose**:

+- Implements linear transformation: ``output = input @ weight.T + bias``
+- Commonly used for feature transformation, final classification layer, and dimension conversion in networks
+- Basic building block for constructing Multi-Layer Perceptrons (MLP)

 **Parameters**:

 - ``in_features``: Input feature dimension
 - ``out_features``: Output feature dimension
 - ``bias``: Whether to use bias, default True